 Bill believes that Academy High has the potential to strengthen secondary education across Champaign-Urbana.

 Margareth Etienne is a mother of two and a law professor.
 Her areas of expertise include Criminal Law, Education Law and Children and the Law.
+Margareth holds a B.A. in History and a Law degree from Yale.
 Prior to becoming a lawyer, she taught as a high school teacher, instructing French from Beginner to AP levels.
 Most recently, she served as a trustee on the College Board.
 Currently, she serves as the Associate Dean for Graduate and International Programs for the College of Law at the University of Illinois.

 Gozen Hartman is a former strategy consultant who co-founded and runs a local real estate development and property management firm.
 She holds a B.S. in Civil Engineering from the University of Illinois at Urbana-Champaign and an M.S. in Transportation Engineering from the University of Texas, Austin.
 She is active in the community, supporting education, athletics, music and the arts.